ABOUT THE LAKE HOUSE ARTS EXHIBITIONS, EVENTS & ACTIVITIES

 “To achieve this end, I constantly experiment with the subject matter, media and form, because it continually challenges me to further my range of expression.
 This attitude enables growth to be automatic and leads me into areas that are always new and different and hopefully stimulating and exciting to view.”

-Beginning in April 2018 the Wallace Foundation Digital Studio Wall is an ongoing rotation of video and digital art that will feature historic works from the Wallace Arts Trust Permanent Collection in addition to curated new art from current New Zealand video artists and resident artists in the WFDS.
+Beginning in April 2018 the Digital Studio Wall is an ongoing rotation of video and digital art curated from current New Zealand video artists and resident artists at the studio.
 The roster of video artists will rotate regularly and the WFDS will be a multi functional space, an artist creator space, a community access digital art teaching and experience space and a unique artspace, the first of its kind in the North Shore and Greater Auckland.

 Lake House Heritage Wall